Agoric/agoric-sdk/README.md

 $ npm install
 ```

-Make shell aliases for `ssd` and `sscli`.
+Make shell aliases for `ag-chain-cosmos` and `ag-cosmos-helper`.
 Note that the `$PWD` variable must be the absolute path to the current cosmic-swingset directory:

 ```
-alias ssd=$PWD/lib/node-ssd
+alias ag-chain-cosmos=$PWD/lib/node-ag-chain-cosmos
-alias sscli=$GOPATH/bin/sscli
+alias ag-cosmos-helper=$GOPATH/bin/ag-cosmos-helper
 ```

 Test that the aliases work with:

 ```
-$ ssd --help
+$ ag-chain-cosmos --help
-$ sscli --help
+$ ag-cosmos-helper --help
 ```

 # Tutorial